 I'm not really sure why anyone would want to play this game.
 The gameplay is much worse than the two previous Resident Evils and the level design rivals the original Pitfall 2600 in terms of sheer linearness.
 I guess it might be kinda scary to anyone who's never seen a Capcom game before, but other than that it has no redeeming qualities.
-I wouldn't recommend you get Resident Evil 3:Nemesis unless you really like being chased down narrow, maze-like corridors by some big, retarded guy in a trenchcoat, in which case you should get it.
-Or actually you might just wanna consider taking a trip to Wal-Mart.
+I wouldn't recommend you get Resident Evil 3:Nemesis unless you really like being chased down narrow, maze-like corridors by some big, lumbering jerk in a trenchcoat, in which case you should get it.
+Or actually you might just consider taking a trip to Wal-Mart.

 Each category in the rating system is based out of a possible -10 score (-10 being the worst).
 The overall score is based out of a possible -50 score (-50 being the worst).